British Rail Class 745: Operation

 The trains were first approved for passenger service in July 2019 and were expected to enter passenger service in late 2019.
-However, delays in fitting their passenger information systems meant that Greater Anglia instead had to seek a derogation allowing the operation of their Class 90 + Mark 3 sets into 2020.
+However, delays in fitting their passenger information systems meant that Greater Anglia instead had to seek a derogation allowing the operation of their Class 90 and Mark 3 sets into 2020.

-Following this, the first 745/0 unit entered service on 8 January 2020 on the Norwich to Liverpool Street route and, by April 2020, had entirely replaced the loco-hauled fleet.
+Following this, the first 745/0 unit entered service on 8 January 2020 on the Norwich to Liverpool Street route and, by April 2020, had entirely replaced the locomotive-hauled fleet.

-The first Class 745/1 unit entered service on 30 March 2020 and these are also being used on the Norwich to Liverpool Street route, with the first service on the Stansted Express starting on 28 July 2020.
+The first Class 745/1 unit entered service on 30 March 2020, initially on the London-Norwich route, with the first service on the Stansted Express starting on 28 July 2020.

 Technical details

 Class 745 units of both subclasses are formed of 12 vehicles, which are grouped in pairs that share an unpowered Jacobs bogie.
 Conventional semi-permanent couplings join each pair of vehicles together, a difference from other FLIRT models (that use Jacobs bogies throughout) necessary in order to provide energy absorption should a collision or derailment occur.
 Traction motors are carried on four bogies in each unit; one under each driver's cab and one either side of the centremost coupling.
 Pantographs are fitted to the second and eleventh vehicles in each unit.